SriManjusha21/Quality-Assurance-Photo-Booth/README.md

 5. Visualizations: Accuracy Plot and Loss Plot have been generated against number of epochs executed to show the inmprovement in the performance of the model.

-6. Gradcam Mapping: In the Visualizations phase, we used Grad-CAM and guided Grad-CAM for visualizing the features used by model for classification.
+6. Grad-CAM Mapping: In the Visualisations phase, we used Grad-CAM and guided Grad-CAM for visualising the features used by model for classification.
 We also implemented Grad-CAM on the misclassified images to find out the reason for misclassification.

 Model Deployment: